kampersanda/elinor/elinor-cli/README.md

 {"query_id":"q_2","doc_id":"d_3","score":2}
 ```

+An example of the predicted JSONL file is:

 ```jsonl
 {"query_id":"q_1","doc_id":"d_1","score":0.65}
 {"query_id":"q_1","doc_id":"d_4","score":0.23}
 {"query_id":"q_2","doc_id":"d_3","score":0.48}
 ```

+The specifications are:

+- There is no need to sort the lines in the JSONL files.
+- The query-document pairs should be unique in each file.
+- The query IDs in the gold-standard and predicted files should be the same.

 ### Example usage

+Here is example usage with sample JSONL files in the [`test-data/sample`](../test-data/sample/) directory.

+If you want to evaluate the Precision@3, Average Precision (AP), Reciprocal Rank (RR), and nDCG@3 metrics, run:

 ```sh
 cargo run --release -p elinor-cli --bin elinor-evaluate -- \